helps their coats repel water. It's also the reason our hides are often shinny and glossy.

 - It helps you regulate your temperature.
 On cold nights, these rugs can contribute in keeping yourself warm and prevent you from getting a temperature-related sickness.
 Furthermore, it can also promote a restful sleeping.

-(photo from @honeyandbranch little guy enjoying his new East Perry sheepie)
+(photo from @honeyandbranch little sweet dog enjoying his new East Perry sheepskin rug)

 While lanolin is generally considered safe, not all lanolin is.
 If the sheep is raised on GMO and grass with pesticides, those chemicals transfer into the wool wax.
 Kinda gross, right?
 Luckily, our herds are grazing on fresh grasses their entire life.
 It really does make all the difference.
 So always make sure any lanolin product you get is GMO and pesticide free!